seelabs/defcon/README.md

  `data` This is a list of dictionaries that specify data to add to the container.
 The source of the data may be either a github repository and branch, or a file in the on the host system.
-The '.' directory will be the defcon project directory.
+The '.' directory will be the directory the json config file is located in.
 Absolute paths may also be specified.
+Note that this means these recipies do not have security in mind.
+They can add any file from the host system into the container.
 The target is the location in the container to put the data.
 Example:

  ```
   "data": [